 The One Minutes Jr.

-In 2002, The One Minutes Foundation, the European Cultural Foundation and Unicef established The One Minutes Jr. network as a new tool for youth empowerment and social change.
+In 2002, The One Minutes Foundation and European Cultural Foundation established The One Minutes Jr. network as a new tool for youth empowerment and social change.
 The project is supported by UNICEF.
 In week-long workshops youngsters from all over the world get a chance to express themselves by making one-minute films.
-Last year, we went to Albania, Azerbaijan, Cambodia, Kyrgyzstan, Myanmar, The Philippines, South Sudan and Ukraine.
+Last year, went to Albania, Azerbaijan, Cambodia, Kyrgyzstan, Myanmar, The Philippines, South Sudan and Ukraine.

-The One Minutes Foundation is generously supported by City of Amsterdam, Mondriaan Fund, Amsterdam Fund for the Arts, Sandberg Instituut and BMW.
+The One Minutes Foundation is generously supported by Amsterdam Fund for the Arts.